Corfu sailing holidays

 Palaiokastritsa - Παλαιοκαστρίτσα is nested in exceptionally beautifully environs.
 Explore the Monastery of Panagia Theotokos (Spiridonas), built in 1228 on the peninsula on the outskirts of town.
 Adorned in luxuriant flowers, it presents a pretty picture with its campanile and a small museum.

-The pontoons in the middle of Alipa port are mostly for locals boats, whereas visiting yachts can go stern-to the mole (or use the small pontoon near the light, when present). strong southerlies and easterlies can cause huge swell in the area.
+The pontoons in the middle of Alipa port are for locals boats, whereas visiting yachts can go stern-to the mole (or use the small pontoon near the light, when present); the already large fleet of tiny motor yachts (day trips without captain) is taking up more berths, post-COVID ; strong southerlies and easterlies can cause huge swell in the area.

 With north or east winds, you can anchor in Liapades bay around Cape Kosteri; good holding in sand.

 In lighter air the anchorages directly north and east of the port can be used, mind the abundant rocks, islets and reefs.

 Spiridonos bay is my crew's favourite.
 Moreover, you will no doubt appreciate the Corfu Aquarium.

 The wide bay of Ag Georgios - Άγιος Γεώργιος – with its long curved beach and aquamarine waters – is guarded by the peninsular Cape Arilla, which yields two additional anchorages: